Date of Degree

 Copyright 2009 Brian James Hallstoos

 Hallstoos, Brian James.
-"Windy city, holy land: Willa Saunders Jones and black sacred music and drama." dissertation, University of Iowa, 2009.
+"Windy city, holy land: Willa Saunders Jones and black sacred music and drama."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.